tewhatuora/air-fhir-ig/input/pagecontent/complianceTestingBaseAPITests.md

         <b>facilityIdentifier:</b> the HPI-F code assigned to the Facility<br>
         <b>secondaryIdentifier:</b> If the person triggering the request is not registered with any New Zealand health body on the list provided, values must remain empty (empty string).<br>
         <b>userRole</b> and <b>purposeOfUse</b> are also required.<br><br>
-        For detail on each attribute see <a href="https://github.com/tewhatuora/schemas/blob/main/README.md">README.md</a> and <a href="https://github.com/tewhatuora/schemas/blob/main/Developer%20Guide%20System-to-System%20authentication%20%20clinical%20applications.pdf">Developer Guide</a>
+        For detail on each attribute see <a target="_blank" href="https://github.com/tewhatuora/schemas/blob/main/README.md">README.md</a> and <a target="_blank" href="https://github.com/tewhatuora/schemas/blob/main/Developer%20Guide%20System-to-System%20authentication%20%20clinical%20applications.pdf">Developer Guide</a>
       </td>
       <td>
         Send a screenshot showing the logged in user<br>